 A level Drama & Theatre Studies scholarships

-Auditions for Drama scholarships take place in January.
+Ashbourne holds annual auditions for Drama scholarships.
 Prospective students are asked to perform a short monologue in front of a panel including Ashbourne’s Drama tutors and the Director of Studies.
 Find out more about scholarships.